dylan-lang/dylan-programming-book/source/oo-1.rst

 classes: All classes inherit from it, either directly or indirectly, and it does not have any direct superclasses.

+.. topic:: Comparison with C++:

-*Comparison with C++:* If you are familiar with the class concepts of C++, you might initially be confused by Dylan’s class model.
+   If you are familiar with the class concepts of C++, you might initially be confused by Dylan’s class model.
 In Dylan, all base classes are effectively virtual base classes with “virtual” data members.
 When a class inherits another class more than once (because of multiple inheritance), only a single copy of that base class is included.
 Each of the multiple-inheritance paths can contribute to the implementation of the derived class.
 The Dylan class model favors this mix-in style of programming.
 For more information, see :ref:`c-comparisons-concept-of-classes` in :doc:`c-comparisons`.

 In Dylan, we distinguish between two terms: *direct instance* and *general instance*.
 An object is a *direct instance* of exactly one